 What is PAYE RTI?

-The introduction of PAYE RTI represents a fundamental reform of Pay As You Earn, requiring all UK employers to notify HMRC of their liability to PAYE at the time or before they make payment to their employees.
-Payroll software will collect the necessary information and send it to HMRC via the Government Gateway.
-It represents the largest change to PAYE since its introduction in 1944, where previously employers paid PAYE due to HMRC on account but only declared and reported their PAYE at the year end, with a P35 return.
+The introduction of PAYE RTI in April 2013 fundamentally reformed Pay As You Earn tax reporting, requiring all UK employers to notify HMRC of their liability to PAYE at the time or before they make payment to their employees.
+Payroll software collects the necessary information and sends it to HMRC via the Government Gateway.
+It represents the largest change to PAYE since its introduction in 1944, where previously employers paid tax and National Insurance contributions due to HMRC on account but only declared and reported their actual liabilities to these sums at the end of the tax year in a P35 return.

 The dates on which payment of tax and National Insurance deductions are made to HMRC remain the same, either the 19th or 22nd of the month or quarter following the reporting period.

-The Government’s commitment to the introduction of Universal Credit in October 2013 requires PAYE RTI to support this reform of welfare.
-PAYE RTI provides employee earnings data to HMRC to allow the Department for Work and Pensions to assess Universal Credit claims with timely and accurate earnings data for employees.
-RTI directly supports welfare reform and the introduction of Universal Credit has dictated the timescale for HMRC’s introduction of PAYE RTI.
+The Government’s commitment to the reform of the welfare system through the introduction of Universal Credit requires employee earnings data in real time.
+PAYE RTI enables HMRC to pass earnings data to the Department for Work and Pensions, so that Universal Credit claims can be assessed based on accurate employee income amounts.
+The introduction of Universal Credit has dictated the timescale for HMRC’s introduction of PAYE RTI.

 - All UK employers (and pension providers) are affected

-- Payroll software automatically submits statutory PAYE returns to HMRC
+- Payroll software submits statutory PAYE returns to HMRC

 - Requires RTI compliant payroll software or use of HMRC's Basic PAYE Tools